open-component-model/ocm/docs/reference/ocm_attributes.md

   - *<code>mode</code>* *string*: <code>hash</code>, <code>shartHash</code>, <code>prefixMapping</code>
     or <code>none</code>.
   - *<code>prefixMapping</code>*: *map[string]string* repository path prefix mapping.

-- <code>github.com/mandelsoft/ocm/keeplocalblob</code> [<code>keeplocalblob</code>]: *bool*

-  Keep local blobs when importing OCI artifacts to OCI registries from <code>localBlob</code>
-  access methods.
-By default, they will be expanded to OCI artifacts with the access method <code>ociRegistry</code>.
-If this option is set to true, they will be stored as local blobs, also.
-The access method will still be <code>localBlob</code> but with a nested
-  <code>ociRegistry</code> access method for describing the global access.

 - <code>github.com/mandelsoft/ocm/ociuploadrepo</code> [<code>ociuploadrepo</code>]: *oci base repository ref*